MojosBeans100/MS4-spaceport/README.md

 While Astrosat regularly use the Skywatch EarthCache console to retrieve images, the company has less experience in interacting with the API itself.
 This project attempts to provide insight into the intricacies of the API and to provide a user-friendly, front-end platform to demonstrate its capabilities.

 # Access
-The assesor can create their own account to test the functionality of the website, and/or can use the details provided in the submission form to view some example pipelines which have been created for convenience.
+The assesor can create their own account to test the functionality of the website, and/or can use the details provided in the project milestone submission form to view some example pipelines which have been created for convenience.

 [Back to top](#spaceport)